 New Buildings is expanding training and education that supports whole building approaches and integrated designs.
 Project-based information will help customers design high performance buildings.
-Energy Trust also provides resources for project teams that may not have the resources for design and modeling.
-Energy Trust will continue incentives that drive deeper savings and focus on amplifying training and education, providing relevant examples, conducting research and rolling out offers.
+We also provide resources for project teams that may not have the resources for design and modeling.
+We will continue incentives that drive deeper savings and focus on amplifying training and education, providing relevant examples, conducting research and rolling out offers.

-NEEA suggested to connect with Energy Trust on current research plans and stay in touch regarding research (Becky Walker).
+NEEA suggested that Energy Trust connect with them on current research plans and stay in touch regarding research (Becky Walker).
 Council members also asked about the scope of code alignment, and whether it includes local code as well (Jake Wise).
 Staff responded that Energy Trust aligns with state code based on ASHRAE 90.1 and currently has state 2019 code and 2021 code projects.
 Members asked if the state Building Codes Division is doing any work on cost information (Lisa McGarity).
 Staff responded that there's a landscape of code compliance costs.
-Energy Trust focuses on cost and other elements of above-code buildings while Oregon Department of Energy (ODOE), NEEA and others focus on cost of compliance.
+Energy Trust focuses on cost and other elements of above-code buildings while ODOE, NEEA and others focus on cost of compliance.
 Staff added that it's the purview of Building Codes Division to provide training on code compliance.
 A council member stated they would check with Building Codes Division regarding cost of compliance (Roger Kainu).